DanLavine/willow/docs/services/general/rfc_general_query_improvements.md

    to `POST v1/willow/:queue_name/channels` (enqueue item to a channel).
 In this case the channel is defined by the enqueued Item's `Key Value pairs` and can be created if there are no Items, or destroyed when the last item is removed.

-# Workflows that this proposal attempts to answer
+# Workflows to address the query issues

-There are 2 main stratagies that I can easly think of to solve the issues below, but they each have there own drawbacks and limitations.
+There are 2 main stratagies that I can easly think of to solve the issues below, but they each have there own drawbacks and limitations in a horazontally scaled system.

 1. Consistent hashing for `Key Values pairs` to know which node a resource belongs to

    **Pros**:
    1. Routing is somewhat easy to maintain as everything is consistent
+   2. Only data that is save is at the source of truth on the Nodes

    **Cons**:
    1. If there are many "bad actor" Resources on a particular node, then they cannot be moved to a new isolated node.
    2. Scaling the system is hard as each resource meeds to be moved in some sort of automated fashion to the proper node